powerbi-tech/iot-adk-addonkit/Tools/IoTCoreImaging/Docs/Import-PSCoreRelease.md

 ```

 ## DESCRIPTION
-Import Powershell Core Release into your workspace and update the wm xml files.
-To register this new powershell for remoting, you will need to update the oemcustomizations.cmd file with the following lines for the first boot(run once).
+Import Powershell Core Release into your workspace and update the wm xml files.It also adds *OPENSRC_POWERSHELL* feature to the OEMFM.xml file.
+Add this *OPENSRC_POWERSHELL* to your product OEMInput.xml file.
+To register this new Powershell for remoting, you will need to update the oemcustomization.cmd file with the following lines for the first boot(run once).

 ```cmd
     REM Register Powershell Remoting, when using Open Source Powershell